Consensys/wittgenstein/README.md

 You can build a jar with this maven command:

-gradle jar
+gradle clean shadowJar

 ## How to run it
 Once built:

-java -Xms6000m -Xmx12048m -classpath build/libs/wittgenstein.jar net.consensys.wittgenstein.protocol.OptimisticP2PSignature
+java -Xms6000m -Xmx12048m -classpath build/libs/wittgenstein-all.jar net.consensys.wittgenstein.protocol.OptimisticP2PSignature

 But you're actually supposed to write code to implement your specific scenarios today.
 An obvious improvement would be to be able to define scenarios reusable between protocols.